Audition Preparation - Which School?

 Drama School or University?

 This can be very confusing for some people.
 There are over 2,000 performing arts and drama courses on offer at Universities in the UK, but most of these do not have direct links to industry nor do they train you to be an actor.
 As a rule university courses tend to be more academic and less practical.
-However, most of the accredited Drama schools run qualifications and/or are validated by a university - this is normally for funding purposes.
+However, most of the main Drama schools run qualifications and/or are validated by a university - this is normally for funding purposes.

 If you want to be an actor - go to Drama School.
 If you want to work generally in theatre or make and create your own theatre then you may be better off doing a performing arts degree.